 You are protected from sex-based discrimination because of Title VII.
 Title VII is a portion of legislation that was created in the Civil Rights Act of 1964.
 The Civil Rights Act of 1964 was a historic combination of laws that greatly increased the level of protection from discrimination and other civil injustices for many Americans.
 A violation of these laws exposes employers to discrimination lawsuits filed by their employees.

-For detailed information on how Kingsley & Kingsley Lawyers can help resolve your situation, call us at (818) 239-7030 today.
+For detailed information on how Kingsley & Kingsley Lawyers can help resolve your situation, call our Los Angeles Discrimination Attorneys at (818) 990-8300 today.

 What Constitutes Sexual Discrimination?